 If you really want to make sure that your post gets the best chances of being read, publish it throughout the day.
 That way any readers that didn’t see it the first time around have the chance to see it since it won’t be so far down on their reader.
 Personally I update it the moment I want the post to be published again so that it doesn’t sit in “scheduled posts” until the new publish time rolls around.
-So I republish the post a few times a day by editing the post, changing the time and clicking the “update” button.
+I republish the post 8 to 12 hours after it went live by editing the post, changing the time and clicking the “update” button.
 I won’t list the steps because it varies depending on the device you are using.
 I only do this between midnight and 11:59 pm of the day the post was originally published.
-If you publish after midnight of the original post date, the link will not work for anyone that shared your post or any posts you lined it to on your blog!
+If you publish after midnight of the original post date, the link will not work for anyone that shared your post or any posts you linked it to on your blog!
 Be sure to keep that in mind!

 Great!
 Now that you are on your way to getting more people to your blog, help them easily find their way back!
 There’s nothing more frustrating than finding a blog you love and not finding a follow button!
 This is assuming you’re on the WordPress platform.
 Not everyone wants to receive an email notification so having your new posts hit their reader is the perfect way to get them to come back when you post!
 There is a difference between this and the next tip which is to follow by email.